 Approximately 30% of people with psoriasis will eventually develop psoriatic arthritis.
 Patients may experience pain, stiffness and joint damage with this condition.

-Psoriasis is treatable but not curable.
-Depending on your individual type of psoriasis, we are able to recommend varying treatment options including:
+While this condition is treatable, not curable we are able to recommend varying treatment options depending on your condition type, including:

 - Healthy choices for proper weight and diet